Special Report

 However, some of these drugs are much more ototoxic than others.
 In order to protect your ears from the ear-damaging side effects of such drugs, obviously you want to take the least ototoxic drug that will do the job.

 Wouldn’t it be nice to know instantly whether the drug your doctor is prescribing for you has a high risk of ototoxicity or a low risk.
-For example, wouldn’t you like to know which Propionic acid has had more than 1,000 people reporting experiencing tinnitus as opposed to another drug in the same class that has only had 9 reports of tinnitus?
+For example, wouldn’t you like to know which Propionic acid has had more than 9,000 people reporting experiencing ototoxic side effects as opposed to another drug in the same class that has only had 3 reports of ototoxicity?

-This report ranks the drugs in each class from those with the lowest risk of causing tinnitus or hearing loss to those with the greatest risk.
+This report ranks the drugs in each class from those with the fewest to those with the most reports of ototoxicity based on tinnitus, hearing loss, balance problems and total ototoxic side effects.

 Using this special report, you can now compare the drugs within each class of NSAIDs, and also compare between the various classes of NSAID drugs.
 The result?
-You can ask your doctor to prescribe the least ototoxic drug(s) that will do the job and thereby reduce your risk of experiencing tinnitus or hearing loss.
+You can ask your doctor to prescribe the least ototoxic drug(s) that will do the job and thereby reduce your risk of experiencing any of these ototoxic side effects.

-Get your own copy of this invaluable 36-page special eBook report now for only $15.00.
-In just 10 minutes, you can be reading which non-steroidal anti-inflammatory drugs (or the other 5 classes of drugs also included) have the fewest reports of ototoxicity.
+Get your own copy of this invaluable 15-page special eBook report, The Relative Ototoxicity of Anti-Hypertensive Drugs now for only $10.00.
+In just 10 minutes, you can be reading which non-steroidal anti-inflammatory drugs have the fewest reports of ototoxicity.